No. 2 Michigan Upset by Unranked Wisconsin as Ethan Happ Drops 26 Points

 No. 2 Michigan Upset by Unranked Wisconsin as Ethan Happ Drops 26 PointsJanuary 19, 2019

-The Wisconsin Badgers upset the No. 2 Michigan Wolverines 64-54, handing them their first loss of the season Saturday at the Kohl Center in Madison, Wisconsin.
+The Wisconsin Badgers upset the No. 2 Michigan Wolverines 64-54 on Saturday, handing them their first loss of the season at the Kohl Center in Madison, Wisconsin.

 The Wolverines fell to 17-1, but they are still among the top teams in the Big Ten with a 6-1 conference record.